chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I've done a simulation with your codes in gazebo simulator, it doesn't run as smooth as expected. would you also do a simulation, find bugs and improve?
+# frage I've done a simulation with your codes in gazebo simulator, it doesn't run as smooth as expected. would you also do a simulation, find bugs and improve?